Northland kauri sanctuary established in Takou Bay to safeguard native tree from dieback threat

 He described Takou Bay as a place of incongruity where a small pocket of Māori land, with significant challenges but rich history, rubbed up against one of New Zealand's top golf courses owned by a US billionaire.

 This week, DoC closed another 10 walking tracks in the Far North to stop the spread of kauri dieback.

 In the wider Bay of Islands the disease has been confirmed in Omahuta Forest, at Puketotara and near Totara North.
 Suspected cases have been found in Puketi Forest and Paikauri Conservation Area near Mangonui.

+Yesterday's announcement was also attended by Far North Mayor John Carter and representatives from the Department of Conservation, Northland Regional Council and Ngāti Whare.